HOW TO GET A JOB WITH NO EXPERIENCE?

 Another Question — man, we’re blowing through them today.

 Yes.
 I know it’s confusing and frustrating and irritating.
 It’s that age-old catch 22.
 You need work experience to get the job, but you need the job to get work experience.
 That’s why breaking in is so hard.
+So how do you get a job with no experience?
 The answer you’re looking for is one you don’t want to hear.

 And if you don’t know anyone.
 Find someone to know.

-When I came out to LA I knew one person out here and knew OF one person out here.
-That one person I knew of was a friend’s sister who happened to be working in photo shoots.
-She was able to get me an unpaid job on a photo shoot where I kicked ass and met people in the art department.
-I then used those contacts to get paid PA work from the art people I met — and so on.
+When I came out to LA I personally only knew one person out here, but I also knew of someone out here that I had never met.
+That one person I knew was a friend’s sister who happened to be working in photo shoots.
+She was able to get me an unpaid production assistant job on a photo shoot where I kicked ass and met people in the art department.
+I then used those contacts to get paid production assistant work from the art people I met — and so on.